speculatrix/zabbix-concourse-ci/README.md

 Clone this repository, and use the template import function in zabbix to import the XML.

 Copy the conf and sh files to the approriate places on a node which can run the "fly" command.
+Tweak the .sh with the right team name.

 See
 * https://concourse-ci.org/